 Foreign universities based in Singapore

 On top of that, there are foreign universities with a local campus, such as James Cook University Singapore, INSEAD and Curtin Education Centre.
-These are usually private universities.
+These are usually private/non-public universities, which are called private education institutions (PEI).

 What about outside of Singapore?